Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 Adjusting the grind size in the smallest possible increments is even more critical with espresso than with other brewing methods.
 If you have a stepless coffee grinder, you should just edge the dial over slightly with a thumb or finger.
 Unless of course, the settings are completely missing the mark.

-From there, you just have to keep working through the cycle of adjusting the grind, checking the dose, pulling a shot, tasting and then go back to tweaking the grind.
+From there, you just have to keep working through the cycle of adjusting the grind, checking the dose, pulling a shot, tasting and then going back to tweaking the grind.
 It’s that easy.

-With that in mind, you’re probably starting to see the method to my madness when I recommend using several grinders and why I generally prefer a hand coffee grinder for testing several coffee beans.
+With that in mind, you’re probably starting to see the method to my madness when I recommend using several grinders, and why I generally prefer a hand coffee grinder for testing several different coffees.

 I perform the second task once a week.
 Those of you who don’t use your grinders as often can extend the interval — but only by a little!
 Honestly, it’s child’s play to take apart a coffee grinder.

 That’s because one of the two — conical or flat — burrs has to move anyway.
-So it’s not difficult to remove it by hand from the mechanism by following the instructions in the user manual.
-Once you’ve done that, you can clean the rest of the grinder with a vacuum cleaner and scrub the removed burr again with a toothbrush.
+So it’s not difficult to remove it by hand from the chamber by following the instructions in the user manual.
+Once you’ve done that, you can clean the rest of the grinder with a vacuum cleaner and scrub the removed burr again with a cleaning brush.
 That’s basically all there is to it.
 Done and dusted.

 Verdict: Which Burr Coffee Grinder Will You Choose?